JamesCoyle/JamesCoyle/README.md

 ## Prefered tools

 I prefer to keep my projects as vanilla as possible because I hate spending hours configuring things and waiting for builds to complete.
-Currently I use the Svelte framework for front end UI using Sapper/SvelteKit because it is simple, lightweight, requires zero config after initializing the project, and provides server side rendering by default.
-I use SCSS within Svelte components purely for the nesting it provides as it works out of the box with SvelteKit.
+Currently I use the Svelte framework for front end UI using Sapper/SvelteKit because it is simple, lightweight, requires minimal config after initializing the project, and provides server side rendering by default.
+I use SCSS within Svelte components purely for the nesting it provides.
 Everything else is vanilla HTML, CSS, and JS.

 My IDE of choice is VSCode which I use for all web based projects, arduino projects, and most other things.
 I also use Visual Studio for the rare occations I need to work on .NET based applications.
 I use PNPM to manage JavaScript packages as it's fast, efficient, and just does things the right way.